CongyuGuo123/ai-threat-detection-mitre/README.md

 ## Setup Instructions

-Please run the following steps to regenerate the tokensim data:
+Please run the following steps to generate detailed visualized reports and figures:

 ### Clone the artifact and run the code.
   - **Fetch the code:**